What is a Real Estate Joint Venture (JV)?

 The Different Players in a Real Estate Joint Venture

-As mentioned above, most real estate joint ventures consist of two separate entities: the operating member and the capital member.
+As mentioned above, most real estate joint ventures are comprised of two separate parties: the operating member and the capital member.
 The operating member is usually an expert on real estate projects and is responsible for the daily operations and management of the real estate project.
 A typical operating member is usually a highly experienced professional from the real estate industry with the ability to source, acquire, manage, and develop a real estate project.
 The capital member usually finances a large part of the project or even the entire project.

 This is covered in CFI’s real estate financial modeling course.

 In most cases, the operating member and the capital member of the real estate joint venture set up the Real Estate project as an independent limited liability company (LLC).
 The parties sign the joint venture agreement, which details the conditions of the joint venture such as its objective, the contribution of the capital member, how profits will be split, delegation of management responsibilities for the project, ownership rights of the project, etc.